antoine510/MPPTino/README.md

 void loop() {}
 ```

+## Setting up the fuses

+The correct fuse configuration is as follows:
+- efuse is set to `0xf4`.
+This enables the BOD at 4.3 V.
+- hfuse is set to `0xd7`.
+This preserves the EEPROM contents and disables the bootloader.
+- lfuse is set to `0xc2`.
+This sets the internal RC oscillator as clock source and 8 MHz as frequency.
+This also enables fast startup.

 ## LCD

 This MPPT can use a ST7565 compatible LCD screen to show its status (input and output voltages, output current and output power).